JANGSOONMYUN/image_generater_using_openai_api/README.md

 ### run.py

-- Sets up target tarot card names.
+- Sets up target card names.
 - Initializes the OpenAI client.
 - Iterates through the target names, generating prompts and images, and saving the results.